-Guidance documents - CD-P-PH/PC
+Guidance documents and publications - CD-P-PH/PC

 Automated Dose Dispensing (ADD): Guidelines on best practice for the ADD process and care and safety of patients

 The ADD guidelines were developed by a working group of experts from industry, academia, pharmacy and government from across the region of the Council of Europe.
 These guidelines harmonise the standards and approaches to automated dose dispensing across Europe and are intended to be used by pharmacies and manufacturers involved in ADD, as well as by national authorities in countries where this service is provided.
 They include standards regarding the ADD sites and operations, as well as patient care activities associated with the ADD process.

 Pharmaceutical care is understood as a quality concept and working method for the responsible provision of medicine therapy for definite outcomes in the interest of patients’ quality of life (Hepler and Strand’s definition - 1990).
 The main goal of the EDQM Pharmaceutical Care Quality Indicators Project was to develop, test and validate 4 sets of quality indicators.
 For each indicator set, pilot studies were carried out in different countries in Europe under real-life conditions, and in different healthcare settings.
 A total of 19 collaborators from 12 countries in Europe were involved in the last phase of the project.
 The project drew up and validated 4 basic sets of quality indicators covering 4 key areas of the pharmaceutical care process.
 These indicators can be used by health authorities and healthcare professionals to evaluate pharmaceutical care practices and policies, and to promote the efficient and safe use of medicines, leading to the best possible medication outcome for the patient.

 Pharmaceutical care: Policies and practices for a safer, more responsible and cost-effective health system